 Though any collective interpretation of mythology is open to distortion, an interpretation which offers ideas that differ from that of the societal norm and steer away from the literal can serve to loosen the bonds of solidification.
-The ancient Eastern orthodox interpretation of The Fall, contained within the concept of ancestral sin, is one such example that may just land closer to the original intention of this creation myth.
+The ancient Eastern orthodox interpretation of The Fall within Genesis, contained within the concept of ancestral sin, is one such example that may just land closer to the original intention of this creation myth.
 Because of this, ancestral sin contains the potential to affect fundamental positive change within both the secular and religious hearts and minds of the West.
 Let’s take a deeper look.

 Guilt or Choice?

 In contrast to original sin, ancestral sin places full responsibility on Adam and Eve, thus limiting and localizing its effects in time.
 Hughes explains that, “The Eastern Church, unlike the Western counterpart, never speaks of guilt being passed from Adam and Eve to their progeny, as did Augustine.
 Instead, it is posited that each person bears the guilt of his or her own sin.”1 In other words, when we miss the mark and turn away from our true nature we reap the consequences in the form of suffering, much like the notion of cause and effect, or karma, found in Hinduism.